 Bananagrams, Puzzles, Scrabble, and Stuffed Animals/Soft Toys

-Sewing Needles, Thread, and Watercolor Paints and Brushes
+Sewing Needles, Thread, and Watercolor Brushes and Paints

-Jump ropes, Netball/Basketballs, Soccer Balls, Team Uniforms/Knits for Soccer, and Whistles
+Jump ropes, Netball/Basketballs, Soccer Balls, Team Uniforms/Kits for Soccer, and Whistles

 Band-Aids and Plastic Gloves